Drilling & filling teeth: an unwise choice?

 (Re crowns, also compare b), c) and d) above as well as the page specifically dedicated to the Risks & complications of dental crown placement.)

 Neighbouring teeth/gums can be damaged, drilling can injure mucous membranes, tongue and bone tissue (see number 2: "Bone fractures" above).

 Allergies or hypersensitivity in response to chemicals used by the dentist (such as disinfectants) can occur.
 An inflammatory state of the whole body can be triggered.

-Gum problems incl. loss of teeth can be triggered.
+Gum problems and disease incl. loss of teeth can be triggered.